shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 To target **Windows AppNetwork** and/or **Windows Phone AppNetwork** via Augmented Line Item - Programmatic Splits:

-1. Leave the default device type selected and Inventory Type should be set to Apps & Web
+1. Leave the default device type selected and Inventory Type should be set to Apps & Web.
 1. On the Programmatic Split – Select Publisher and add **348882** & **336212** for desktop and phone apps respectively for inclusion.
 1. Click **Add**.